navapbc/template-infra/README.md

 ## Updates

-This template includes a bash script to update your project to a newer version of the template.
+This template includes a script to update your project to a newer version of the template.
 The [update script](/template-only-bin/update-template.sh) assumes that your project is version-controlled using `git`.
 The script will edit your project files, but it will not run `git commit`.
 After running the script, use `git diff` to review all changes carefully.

 To update your project to a newer version of this template, run the following command in your project's root directory: